nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-javascript/index.md

 Like a social network, what is important is the relationship between nodes and not necessarily the nodes themselves.

-Yes, a tree data structure is a series of nodes in relationship to one another.
-Graphs differ from trees in that trees always follow the same structure.
+Yes, a tree data structure is a series of nodes in relationship to one another, but graphs differ from trees in that trees always follow the same structure.
 The relationships between nodes are predetermined: a root with two children.
 We don't know what the structure of our graph will look like in advance, so when we implement a graph class, tracking the relationship between vertices is more important than the vertices themselves.

 Let's start with a small and simple data set of four vertices: `A`, `B`, `C`, `D` & `E`.
 Let's say that there are edges between the following vertices: